cpske/ISP/assignment/ku-polls/ku-polls-requirements.md

    * Home - default landing page.
 It contains a description and links to other pages.
    * Vision Statement - vision of the product (be realistic).
 You can borrow material from the class Vision Statement.
 A rare instance where copying is allowed.
    * Requirements - a specification of the initial requirements.
-5. When you are done, schedule an online review with a TA or instructor.
-   * TA is not your personal editor.
-You should check your files for correctness first.
-   * Use Google sheet to schedule a time, or contact the TA by other means.

 ### Details